 - Pairs of jeans are durable and should work for the cooler months.

-- Upper body – Travel light but bring some warm and waterproof layers, so you can improvise around different conditions.
+- Layers For Cooler Evenings – Even in summer, evenings, particularly along the coast or in the northern regions, can be cooler.
+A light sweater or jacket will keep you warm when the temperatures drop.
+Travel light but bring some warm and waterproof layers, so you can improvise around different conditions.

-- A warm, waterproof jacket is a increasingly necessary as you travel north, especially out of the summer months.
+- A warm, waterproof jacket is an increasingly necessary as you travel north, especially out of the summer months.
 You can wear it on the plane to save space.
-I find a ‘cag in a bag’ is a useful to my day bag.
+I find a ‘cag in a bag’ is a useful addition to my day bag.

-- Underwear – Under Armor underwear is a great way to stay cool and is especially recommended if you walk a lot.
+- What Underwear To Pack – Under Armor underwear is a great way to stay cool and is especially recommended if you walk a lot.
 A lubricant like KY Jelly or BodyGlide will also help reduce chafing from walking in the heat.

 - Keen CNX hiking shoes are lightweight and breathable and perfect for hot weather.